Queries¶

 OUTPUT list

-Identify the servers and the names of the production applications that do not have backup plans and at least one application.
+Identifies servers and application names in production that have no backup plans but have at least one application attached.

 FROM applications